-- a A matter personal to a member of staff that is being considered by a meeting of the Council is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman or the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence at its next meeting. - c The chairman or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the employee's job title].
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by Council. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the employee's job title] relates to the chairman or vice-chairman, this shall be communicated to another member which shall be reported back and progressed by resolution. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted - h Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - i In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair or, if he is not available, the vice-chair if there is one of absence occasioned by illness or other reason and that person shall report such absence its next meeting. - The chair or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Parish Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chair or in their absence, the vice-chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

+In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

-20. RESPONSIBILITIES TO PROVIDE INFORMATION
+19. RESPONSIBILITIES TO PROVIDE INFORMATION